Localizable Button Click Rendering via Active Lateral Force Feedback: Localized Control of Lateral Force

 \subsection{Results}

 Figs. \ref{fig:displacement_profile:a} and \ref{fig:displacement_profile:b} show the lateral displacement envelopes of the index finger and the middle finger at 10 Hz and 30 kHz, respectively.
 In Fig. \ref{fig:displacement_profile:a}, the lateral displacement envelope of the index finger at 10 Hz is 691.9 $\pm$ 34.2 $\mu m$, which is significantly higher than that of the middle finger (8.6 $\pm$ 1.7 $\mu m$).

-The human detection threshold of vibration as a function of frequency has been previously addressed in the literature \cite{mountcastle1967neural,talbot1968sense,kandel2000principles}.
-The amplitude threshold of perceivable vibration at 10 Hz is around 100 $\mu m$ peak (as shown as the red line in Fig. \ref{fig:displacement_profile:a}), which is lower than the amplitude of the index finger and higher than that of the middle finger.
+While the human detection threshold of vibration in the lateral direction is not well documented in the literature, the threshold in the normal direction has been reported to have an amplitude of around 100 $\mu m$ at 10 Hz \cite{mountcastle1967neural,talbot1968sense,kandel2000principles}.
+It has been reported that mechanoreceptors are more sensitive to the vibration in the lateral direction with a detection threshold approximately 0.6 of that in the normal direction \cite{biggs2002tangential}.
+By this estimate, the amplitude threshold of perceivable vibration in the lateral direction at 10 Hz is around 60 $\mu m$ peak (as shown by the red line in Fig. \ref{fig:displacement_profile:a}), which is lower than the measured amplitude of the index finger and higher than that of the middle finger (see Fig. \ref{fig:displacement_profile:a}).

 Fig. \ref{fig:displacement_profile:b} shows that the lateral displacement envelope of the index finger at 30 kHz is 0.022 $\pm$ 0.004 $\mu m$, which is close to that of the middle finger (0.020 $\pm$ 0.004 $\mu m$).
 Since these ultrasonic vibrations with a low amplitude are beyond the perceivable range of human cutaneous mechanoreceptors, subjects cannot detect them.